maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 - Similar to Python's `for x in range(n)`
 - Can be used with *strings, arrays, slices, maps, channels*
 - **Can only be used on *built-in compound types***
-  - Also user-defined types based on them
+  - Or user-defined types based on them

 ```go
 // Using for-range With Slices